 Word No.1 Speed: The support of level-3 GPU acceleration technology enables you to unleash the power of your dedicated AMD, NVIDIA, and Intel graphics card.
 According to the test, this can bring you a lightning-fast conversion speed - up to 47x faster than the real-time playback while keeping a low CPU usage rate.
 That's being said, it allows transcode hour's long video in minutes even on less-powerful machines.

 HandBrake is a free and open-source video converter program runs on Windows, Mac, and Linux.
-It comes with the capability to convert HEVC videos to H.264, MPEG-2, MPEG-4, Thera, VP8 and VP9, and vice versa.
+It comes with the capability to convert HEVC files to MP4, H.264, MPEG-2, MPEG-4, Thera, VP8 and VP9, and vice versa.

 It is a feature-rich HEVC converter.
 However, the plethora of difficult jargon, out-of-date interface, and limited output container options (MKV, MP4, AVI) are just a few of the things that have led me and many other beginners to oft-favor a certain other HEVC converter.
 Too many redundant steps are required by Handbrake to batch convert HEVC videos, and the extremely unstable performance are also biggies.

-When I converted a 40 seconds HEVC with the bitrate of 4042kb/s, and resolution of 1920x1080p to H.264 MP4 by applying the default setting of HandBrake and VideoProc,
+When I converted a 40-second HEVC with the bitrate of 4042kb/s, and resolution of 1920x1080p to H.264 MP4 by applying the default setting of HandBrake and VideoProc Converter,

-HandBrake took 43 seconds 👎 to get the things done, and VideoProc spent only 18 seconds 👍;
+- HandBrake took 43 seconds 👎 to get the things done, and VideoProc Converter spent only 18 seconds 👍.

-HandBrake blasted up the CPU usage rate to 90%, In the same case, VideoProc took advantage of the GPU acceleration that barely occupies the CPU resource.
+- HandBrake blasted up the CPU usage rate to 90%, In the same case, VideoProc Converter took advantage of the GPU acceleration that barely occupies the CPU resource.

 Step 1.
-Launch up HandBrake video converter on your PC or MAC.
-Drag the source HEVC video that you'd like to convert and drop it to Handbrake.
-The process is the same if need to convert a video that comes with another format.
+Launch up HandBrake on your PC or MAC.
+Drag the source HEVC video that you'd like to convert and drop it to this free HEVC to MP4 converter.
+The process is the same if you need to convert a video that comes with another format.
 You can also click on File and then select the original file to load it up to Handbrake.